LucienCamuglia/Battleships/README.md

   - [ ] The graphical interface asks the player for a name at the begining of the game.
   - [ ] The graphical interface lists current games.
   - [ ] The graphical interface lets the player create or join a game.
-  - [ ] The game files are located on a shared folder (e.g. Google Drive, Dropbox...) :scream:
+  - [ ] The game files are located on a shared folder (e.g. Google Drive, Dropbox...)